Conference Schedule

 MGH 206 MGH 202 MGH 207 MGH 205

-9:00 - 9:40 AM Stephanie Longo (Penn State Scranton) - Her name is Tilly: Tilly Norwood, Hollywood, and film industry ethics in the age of AI Griffin Kiegiel (Wayne State) - A Defense of Ethical Behaviorism for Attributing Consciousness to AI Chulhee Jun (Commonwealth U) - Revolutionizing Learning with AI tools: Practical Implications of AI-Generated MCQs
+9:00 - 9:40 Stephanie Longo (Penn State Scranton)- Her name is Tilly: Tilly Norwood, Hollywood, and film industry ethics in the age of AI Griffin Kiegiel (Wayne State) - A Defense of Ethical Functionalism for Attributing Consciousness to AI Chulhee Jun (Commonwealth U) - Revolutionizing Learning with AI tools: Practical Implications of AI-Generated MCQs

-9:50 - 10:30 AM Mary Broussard, Rachel Sweeney, & Nora Boyle (Bucknell) - The End of Information Literacy?
-Exploring Generative AI's Effects Amelia Kahn (NYU) - Bullshit without Bullshitters: How LLMs "Assert" without Intentions Ash Lierman (Rowan) - The Information Retrofit: Generative AI's False Promise for Neurodivergent and Learning Disabled College Students
+9:50 - 10:30 Mary Broussard, Rachel Sweeney, & Nora Boyle (Bucknell) - The End of Information Literacy?
+Exploring Generative AI's Effects Amelia Kahn (Seton Hall) - Bullshit without Bullshitters: How LLMs "Assert" without Intentions Ash Lierman (Rowan) - The Information Retrofit: Generative AI's False Promise for Neurodivergent and Learning Disabled College Students

-2:00 - 2:40 PM Stephanie Monahan, Sarah Bugbee, & Sarah Wolle (Utica) - The Frequency and Correlates of GAI Among Nursing Students and Theories That May Guide Their Decision Making Linda Ballinger, Bethann Rea, & Ruth Tillman (PSU) - AI in Moderation: Assessing the Efficacy and Inclusivity of AI-Generated Alt Text for Library Digital Collections Jenifer Norton (Moravian) - Teaching in the Open: Reframing Academic Integrity through AI-Integrated Course Design
+2:00 - 2:40 Stephanie Monahan (Utica), Sarah Bugbee (Utica), Sarah Wolle (Utica), Doreen Rogers (SUNY Canton), Christine Varner (Commonwealth U), Marsela Mehkic (Utica) - The Frequency and Correlates of GAI Among Nursing Students and Theories That May Guide Their Decision Making Linda Ballinger, Bethann Rea, & Ruth Tillman (PSU) - AI in Moderation: Assessing the Efficacy and Inclusivity of AI-Generated Alt Text for Library Digital Collections Jenifer Norton (Moravian) - Teaching in the Open: Reframing Academic Integrity through AI-Integrated Course Design Emily Elstub (Cambridge) - Safeguarding the mind in an era of technological interference: against an absolute right to mental integrity

-4:30 - 5:10 PM Veronica Douglas & Edward Gloor & Natalia Kapacinskas (UHouston) - Reassurance, Certainty, Control: Critiquing GenAI’s Construction of Authority Krisy Elrod (Scranton) - AI, Equity, and the Ethics of Access: Designing Inclusive and Safe Spaces for Learning and Collaboration Ken Weidner (St. Joe's) - Should AI Firms and Their Bot Products Be Considered “Potentially Responsible Parties”?
-Antonio Amuza (U Bucharest) - Algorithmic Sentiment and Symbolic Power: How Romanian and Moldovan Media Represented Donald Trump and the United States Before and After the 2024 Election
+4:30 - 5:10 Veronica Douglas & Edward Gloor & Natalia Kapacinskas (UHouston) - Reassurance, Certainty, Control: Critiquing GenAI's Construction of Authority Krisy Elrod (Scranton) - AI, Equity, and the Ethics of Access: Designing Inclusive and Safe Spaces for Learning and Collaboration Ken Weidner (St. Joe's) - Should AI Firms and Their Bot Products Be Considered "Potentially Responsible Parties"?

 Saturday